Honfleur: Museums

-La Forge.
+Honfleur’s skies and landscapes once inspired artists, including Claude Monet and Eugène Boudin.
+The Boudin Museum guides the visitor through art history.
 La Forge is the house of Florence Marie, who was an artist.
-It also contains a garden and much art.
+It also contains a garden and her art.
 There are different types of art including paintings, sculptures, and mosaïques.
 Marie's artistic eye is shown through the decorations on display at his house.

+Naturospace is a lepidopterarium home to about 150 species of butterfly.